The Toff: Books

 After Creasey's death, William Vivian Butler wrote The Toff and the Dead Man's Finger (1978).

 Play

 In 1961, Creasey wrote a play titled The Toff for the Salisbury Arts Theatre.

-Main characters
+Characters

 Richard Rollison

 The Toff is a wealthy bachelor living in a Mayfair flat at 22 Gresham Terrace.
 Although the settings of the stories keep up with the times, Rollison himself maintains an age of roughly 40 throughout.
 He is described as over six feet tall, with dark hair.
 Rollison's friends refer to him as Rolly, and acquaintances from the East End refer to him as "Mr. Ar".

 Jolly

 Jolly is Rollison's valet, as well as a partner is his investigations.
 He is described as dour and sad-looking, and is in every way the proper gentleman's gentleman.

 Superintendent William "Bill" Grice

 Superintendent Bill Grice of Scotland Yard shows respect for Rollison's abilities and contributions, but nonetheless complains about his methods.
 Grice bears a scar on his face from a case in which Rollison was involved.